m-mohammad25/Message-Saver-Smart-Contract/README.md

 ## How To Run The Test Suite On Localhost

-After running `npx hardhat node` commmand as above, you can run the test suite in `./test/MessageSaver.ts ` file by running `npx hardhat test` ON A SEPERATE CONSOlE
+After running `npx hardhat node` command as above, you can run the test suite in `./test/MessageSaver.ts ` file by running `npx hardhat test` ON A SEPERATE CONSOLE

 ![after_running_test_command](./readme_imgs/after_running_test_command.png)